Painting Now: Five Contemporary Artists at Tate Britain

 Previous Turner Prize winner Tomma Abts displays some characteristically abstract works; her technique of allowing a painting to intuitively find its own form as she layers paint across canvas in neatly lined designs finds expression forged on constriction itself.

 Lack of narration and the focused formulation of a world confined within the canvas it thinly lies upon sings in Gillian Carnegie’s work.
 The traditional still life form that her pieces echo is given a hauntingly momentary demeanour by their near-monochrome assault on convention.
 It’s a strange contrast, then, to enter the next room, dominated by a huge, oil-painted sculpture entitled Loos House by Lucy McKenzie – an artist who combines fine art with fashion, craft and a variety of other strings in a bow that fires varied allegorical techniques exactly where she intends.

 Bridging the no man’s land between sculpture and painting, Catherine Story rounds off the exhibition with a series of works in a variety of different media.
 Her pieces emulate each other while still standing individually– there’s little divide between her three-dimensional work and paintings, all resonating fluidly regardless of form.

 Timed neatly with the unveiling of the overhauled Tate, this exhibition perfectly emulates the constant development of art in beautifully diverse ways that harmonise perfectly as a whole.

-Painting Now: Five Contemporary Artists is at Tate Britain from 12th November 2013 to 9th February 2014.
+Painting Now: Five Contemporary Artists is at Tate Britain from 12th November 2013 until 9th February 2014.
 For further information or to book visit the gallery’s website here.